Tea Tree Oil is healing and nutritive. A Shutterstock Licensed Image.

 By Paul Wagner

 Even though it’s been used by healers, shamans, and native cultures for thousands of years, it’s only over the past decade or two that Tea Tree Oil has skyrocketed in popularity.
 While at first glance, it might appear to be a life-saving cure-all, some medical professionals are concerned about the hype.
-Meanwhile, lovers of Tea Tree Oil say that it provides a panacea for everything related to skin, hair, feet, mouths, wounds, veggies, fruits, and homes.
+Meanwhile, lovers of this Oil say that it provides a panacea for everything related to skin, hair, feet, mouths, wounds, veggies, fruits, and homes.
 While the science is sketchy, Tea Tree’s fanbase is huge.

 “Some of the most powerful antiseptic essential oils include lavender oil, tea tree oil, and clove oil.” ― Essential Oils for Beginners by Althea Press